Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Spiritual awakening is an important part of the 12 steps.
 You know you’ve had a spiritual awakening when:

 Self-introspection is an important part of mental health and recovery.
 To live a sober life, you must recognize and know how to cope with your triggers.
-Together, with your higher power, you move toward sobriety and serenity.
+Together with your higher power, you move toward sobriety and serenity.

 Spiritual awakening brings a sense of peace and well-being.
-You have an appreciation for how far you’ve come and what you’ve achieved by putting spiritual principles into action.
-However, you still recognize there is work to be done.
-You are free from craving and good things are in your life.
+You’ll begin to appreciate how far you’ve come and what you’ve achieved by putting spiritual principles into action.

 There are varying opinions regarding the effectiveness of Alcoholics Anonymous and the 12-step model.